-- Hometown Heroes: A Service Learning Project
+Hometown Heroes: A Service Learning Project

-- Echoes From The Mall Field Trip Guide
+Echoes from the Mall Field Trip Guide

-- Workshops at The Wall
+Workshops at the Wall

 Your class, school, or organization can host The Wall That Heals, a half-scale replica of The Wall and a Museum and Information Center designed to "bring The Wall home" to communities throughout our country.
 Since its dedication, The Wall That Heals has visited more than 400 cities and towns throughout the nation, spreading the Memorial's healing legacy to millions.

 You can participate in ceremonies throughout the year at the Vietnam Veterans Memorial.
-These events are open to the public and we encourage school groups to attend if they're in the Washington, D.C. area.
+These events are open to the public and we encourage school groups to attend if they are in the Washington, D.C. area.
 Teachers can have students create remembrances and/or cards as a tribute to those who have served in the military for the Mother's Day, Father's Day and Christmas Tree ceremonies.